 But even if their anxiety is close to 0, it’s important to ask one more question:

 Remember that ruminating is doing something, and not ruminating is not doing it.
-If someone says they’re not ruminating but it doesn’t feel totally easy, that tells us that they are doing something, or making an effort of some kind, and this indicates a flaw in their approach.
+If someone says they’re not ruminating but it requires effort, that tells us that they are doing something, which indicates a flaw in their approach.
 Not ruminating needs to feel like getting off of a treadmill, not getting onto one.
 The experience of not ruminating should feel as effortless as lying on your sofa.

-But please note that when I say that not ruminating should feel easy, I only mean that the experience of not ruminating should feel effortless.
+But please note that when I say that not ruminating should feel easy and not require effort, I only mean that the experience of not ruminating should feel effortless.
 I don’t mean that, for example, making the decision to stop ruminating is always easy, or that figuring out what’s wrong with your approach is always easy.
 There are many parts of this process that do require effort.
 All I mean is that when you’re not ruminating, it shouldn’t feel like you’re making an effort.

-So if someone says their anxiety level is about 0 but not ruminating doesn’t feel easy, we need to go back to the same multiple choice test and figure out what it is they’re doing, or what it is they’re doing that requires effort.
+So if someone says their anxiety level is about 0 but their effort level is higher, we need to go back to the same multiple choice test and figure out what it is they’re doing, or what it is they’re doing that requires effort.
 Again, it may be necessary to repeat this several times until not ruminating feels totally easy.

-Thus, this exercise entails asking someone to stop ruminating, and then identifying any problems with their approach until their anxiety is about 0 and it feels totally easy.
+Thus, this exercise entails asking someone to stop ruminating, and then identifying any problems with their approach until their anxiety is about 0 and it feels effortless.

 If a patient is having trouble, it’s a great idea to provide them with the multiple choice options and enlist their help in figuring out what’s going on.
 (It could even make sense to do this before giving the initial instructions.
 I personally prefer to initially provide just the instructions, and then identify issues as they come up.
 This is purely stylistic.)